-It lies next to Tintipan and Mucura Islands in the Corales de San Bernando y Rosales National Park, and is accessible from Tolu and (a bit further) Cartagena.
+It lies next to the islands of Tintipan and Mucura (part of the famous Archipelago of San Bernardo) in the Corales de San Bernando y Rosales National Park.
+Discover Colombia’s most amazing islands

 The island was built (yes, built) in the 19th Century by Afro-Colombian fishermen who came to the San Bernando Island to fish.
 They established a small artificial settlement next to Tintipan to allow them to stay out and fish for longer periods of time, and gradually, over 200 years this settlement grew (not that much, admittedly) into the Santa Cruz del Islote of today.